 Buy honey locally.
 This can help local bee farmers business grow, and provide them more money to keep operating.

-Quench thirsty bees and provide them with some nutrition.
-Mixing water and sugar together in a bowl with something like marbles is a great way to give the bees water without them having the danger of drowning.
+Quench bee’s thirst and provide them with some nutrition, by mixing water and sugar together in a bowl with something like marbles is a great way to give the bees water without them having the danger of drowning.
 The marbles give them somewhere safe to land.
 Make sure the marbles just cover the water and are not under it.

 Refrain from using chemicals that are known to be poisonous to bees.
 Read protecting the bees from chemical pesticides, by Maryann Frazier of Penn State to learn more.